alexrutherford/hot-links/README.md

 - Check to see how many links are external (FYI)
 - ~~Check to see if there are Guardian articles that are not in the dataset~~
 - ~~Do a snowball sample until some reasonable place to stop~~
-- Set up vector DB with date as meta-data
+- ~~Set up vector DB with date as meta-data~~
-- Look for alternative vecotr stores (OpenAI has 12k doc limit)
+- Look for alternative vecotr stores (OpenAI has 12k doc limit and 4096 char query limit)
+- Investigate chunking strategies for db
 - ~~Set up LLM prompt to try to guess article to link to from text snippet~~
 - Set up evaluation
 - Experiment with models, prompts, sampling